 Supervised practical experience in an organization or activity appropriate to a student's career and educational interests.
 Internships are supervised by faculty members and require periodic student/faculty meetings.

-P: jr st and gpa > or = 3.00.
-Fall and Spring.
+P: ir st and qpa > or = 3.00.

 PSYCH 498.
 Independent Study.
 1-4 Credits.